 It takes a lot of effort to dry if it gets wet, so this type may not be the best option if you are hiking in a wet climate.

 Merino Wool: Merino wool is an excellent choice for hikers because it is lightweight, breathable, and provides insulation when wet.
-It also doesn’t have an odor, which is a plus.
+It also doesn’t hold odors, which is a plus.

 Fleece: Fleece is a good choice for insulation and can be very lightweight.
 It does not provide as much warmth as some of the other materials listed, but it is less expensive and dries quickly if it gets wet.